yogisyo16/npm-honcho-ui/src/hooks/demo/README.md

 - Can be easily modified to test different scenarios
 - Perfect for manual testing and integration verification

-This demo serves as both a testing tool and documentation of how to properly use the `useHonchoEditorBulk` hook.
+Both demos serve as testing tools and documentation of how to properly use the respective Honcho Editor hooks.